 As you can imagine there must have been people pushing against each other and pressing in to see Jesus.
-There had to be people pushing other people out of the way to get a look at the Master, the Healer.
+I can imagine there were people pushing other people out of the way to get a look at the Master, the Healer.
 Surely there were thousands who needed and wanted a touch from Jesus.
-What could have been so different about this woman that He felt her touch.
+What could have been so different about this woman that He felt her touch?

 The disciples even asked Jesus how He could possibly know that someone touched Him with so many people surrounding Him and pressing in to touch Him.